alshami192020/alshami192020/README.md

-- 👋 Hi, I’m @alshami192020
+- 👋 Hi, I’m Faisal Hameed Al-Shami.
-- 👀 I’m interested in website development technology
+- 👀 I’m interested in website development technology.
-- 🌱 I’m currently learning laravel framework
+- 🌱 I’m currently learning laravel framework.
-- 💞️ I’m looking to collaborate on a large projects
+- 💞️ I’m looking to collaborate on a large projects.
+- 💞️ I’m looking for a new job opportunity.
-- 📫 How to reach me ...alshami192020@hotmail.com
+- 📫 How to reach me : 1- alshami192020@hotmail.com
+-                     2- alshami192020@gmail.com
+-                     3-WhatsApp : +967-711014378

 <!---
 alshami192020/alshami192020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.